RyanBGoebel/LLBeanReviews/README.md

 ### Going Beyond the Coursework

 While logistic regression and basic word frequency text mining using the *tm* package in R were covered in the course, web scraping and universal dependency parsing learned as part of our team's own initiative.

+*Note: Only the code written by myself is included in this repository.*